MariamAlKhoori/journal.md/README.md

 Head is a WIP.
 Planning to add moving ears and an LED for the eye.

 Completed: Coding for the arm motors has been successfully achieved.
 Some errors occurred, but after checking on the pins and fixing it to the appropriate pin, it worked well.

+# October 30th

+To get done:
+* - Attach the servo motors to the ears before attaching the ears to the head
+* - code ear movement
+- code eyes with the neopixels
+- Code in robot commands
+* - code and test the channels and receiver

+  Mariam and Joy's Channel 50, addr = 0x7c